Industrial property: Patentability

-The patentee is not given a statutory right to exploit the invention, but rather a statutory right to prevent others from commercially exploiting it.
-Patentees may give permission, or grant a license, to other parties to use their inventions on mutually agreed terms.
-They may also sell their patent rights to someone else, who then becomes the new patent owner.
-There are certain exceptions to the principle that a patented invention cannot legally be exploited without the authorization of the patent owner.
-These exceptions take into account the balance between the legitimate interests of the patent holder and those of competitors, consumers and others.
-For example, many patent laws allow a patented invention to be exploited without the patentee's authorization: private acts for non-commercial purposes; acts for experimental purposes or scientific research; and acts for obtaining regulatory approval for pharmaceuticals.
-In addition, many laws provide for various situations under which compulsory licenses may be granted and government's use of patented inventions without the authorization of the patent owner may be allowed in the wider public interest.

 Utility models

 Although not as widespread as patents, utility models are also used to protect inventions.
 The rights conferred by utility models are similar to patent rights.
 Utility models are found in the laws of more than 50 countries, as well as in the regional agreements of the African Regional Intellectual Property Organization (ARIPO) and the African Intellectual Property Organization (OAPI).
 In addition, certain countries, such as Australia and Malaysia, provide for titles of protection called innovation patents or utility innovations which are similar to utility models.
 Other countries, like Ireland and Slovenia, have a short-term patent equivalent to the utility model.
 The expression “utility model” refers to a title of protection for certain inventions, such as inventions in the mechanical field.

 Utility model protection is usually sought for technically less complex inventions or for inventions that have a short commercial life.
 The procedure for obtaining protection for a utility model is usually simpler than that for seeking patent protection.
 Substantive and procedural requirements under the applicable laws vary widely among the countries and regions with a utility model system; however, utility models usually differ from patents for invention in the following main respects: